coherenceplatform/cnc/docs/index.md

 `cnc` is an open-source framework that equips developers with the right tools to deploy applications with precision.
 Rooted in the principles of Infrastructure as Code (IaC) using terraform, `cnc` translates high level service definitions into reference architecture based infrastructure across various environments — whether it’s for development, staging, production, or ephemeral environments.
 For those who have used AWS's Amplify CLI, think of `cnc` as a broader, adaptable framework that supports your unique deployment needs.

+`cnc` sits on top of IaC tools (terraform/opentofu), and makes them easier to use.
+It adds missing concepts like environments onto those tools as well as providing a much simpler, higher level configuration with `cnc.yml`, while still enabling you to edit the templates directly so you're not limited in the infra you can deploy for your app.
+In this way, `cnc` is like a "PaaS (Platform-as-a-Service) in your own cloud" but exposes the plumbing as a CLI.

 Core Lifecycle Events Managed by `cnc`:

 <picture>